glee73/fuud/README.md

 -Making a post
 -Searching posts by restaurant

+TA Approval (dlichen): If you focus on the food crawl portion of this application this is approved!
+Just make sure you have enough algorithmic complexity.

 ### Idea 2 - AI/ML Game Competition
 Artificial intelligence and machine learning have gained prominence in recent years not just for their increased use in industry, but their larger place in popular knowledge and culture.
 We propose created a platform on which users can learn fundamental artificial intelligence methods and algorithms in the context of building bots that can play one or more games (such as connect4, checkers, chess, etc.), and then competing against other users in those games.
 For users that are just getting into coding, we could offer an experience where they assemple different pieces and tune parameters to build their algorithm, while more experienced programmers could write their own code but take advantage of our platform for fun and for experimenting with different ideas.